 - PC does not go to sleep.
 Instead, it stays awake.

 Recently, we have seen how to enable or disable password requirements at wake up.
-After upgrading one of my systems, I have found that the sleep functionality was no longer working on that system.
+After upgrading one of my systems, I found that the sleep functionality was no longer working on that system.

 Windows Sleep Mode not working